 skip to main content

-We offer a comprehensive range of support services to human genetic research; from lymphocyte separation, Epstein Barr virus (EBV) immortalisation and cell banking, to preparation of DNA from whole blood and cell lines.
+We offer a range of fundamental services to human genetic research including lymphocyte separation, Epstein Barr virus (EBV) immortalisation, cell banking and extraction of nucleic acids from cells provided by you or cell lines from the ECACC catalogue.

-Human Genetic Services can be tailored to meet your specific needs - contact us to discuss requirements or for a specific quotation.
+Our services can be tailored to your needs - contact us to discuss your requirements.

 Important safety information